-- value delivered by research in documents, data and software, extending the current rewards and recognition approach which is too heavily based on publications. - Challenge: Enriching publications, data and software in order to make them usable by machines and scientists. - Objective: Standards, tools and services allow researchers to find, access, reuse and combine results.
-All forms of knowledge need to be archived, referenced, described and credited by resource providers in order for users to retrieve information that is findable, accessible, interoperable and reusable. - Challenge: Federating infrastructures in order to make them all available to scientists across borders and across disciplines. - Objective: Sustainable and federated infrastructures enable open sharing of scientific results.
+• Challenge: Enriching publications, data and software in order to make them usable by machines and scientists.

+Objective: Standards, tools and services allow researchers to find, access, reuse and combine results.
+All forms of knowledge need to be archived, referenced, described and credited by resource providers in order for users to retrieve information that is findable, accessible, interoperable and reusable.

+Challenge: Federating infrastructures in order to make them all available to scientists across borders and across disciplines.
+Objective: Sustainable and federated infrastructures enable open sharing of scientific results.
 Research communities have already engaged in developing infrastructures that provide digital resources to researchers.
 Those infrastructures will develop further while others will be created.
-The EOSC community has made the strategic decision to federate those infrastructures by providing three core federating elements: - o a mechanism for naming and locating information and services; - o a system for discovery of and access to information and services; - o a common framework for managing identity and access.
+The EOSC community has made the strategic decision to federate those infrastructures by providing three core federating elements:

+- a mechanism for naming and locating information and services; - a system for discovery of and access to information and services; - a common framework for managing identity and access.